-Chicago business seeks shaky shale opportunities during WWI.
+Chicago business sought risky shale opportunities during WWI.

 As the end of the 20th century, record-breaking petroleum production from shale grew thanks to drilling and production technologies that produced from low permeability “tight oil” formations.
 But a century ago, oil shale was an unconventional resource mined, crushed and transported to a retorting facility.